Grants, awards and prizes

 Click below to learn more about the various grants, prizes and awards on offer from the BGS, along with eligibility criteria and current deadlines.

-The BGS has made grants available to encourage medics and healthcare professionals with limited study budgets to have access to educational opportunities for many years.
+The BGS offers a limited number of Fully Funded Places (FFPs) to its events, to provide medics and healthcare professionals with limited study budgets access to educational opportunities.

-Grants for members in Category B, C and D are now available to apply for, covering the registration cost at a BGS conference.
+FFPs for members in Category B, C and D are now available to apply for, covering the registration cost at a BGS conference.
 Applications are made via the event registration page, and should be made before registering for the meeting.
+Click here for further information about how to apply.

 • Category B – Medics in training roles (Foundation year, IMT, registrars, clinical fellows0 and SAS grade doctors without study budget